By David A. Teutsch

 A Guide to Jewish Practice: Everyday Living, the first volume in the series, won the Myra H. Kraft Memorial Award, the National Jewish Book Award for Contemporary Life and Practice, in recognition of its groundbreaking integration of traditional practices, recent innovations and suggestions about how to make personal choices.
 With the addition of the second volume, the series provides guidance to readers of all faiths and backgrounds who are interested in gaining an understanding of Jewish living.

-Rabbi David A. Teutsch is the Louis and Myra Wiener Professor of Contemporary Jewish Civilization at RRC; he also chairs our department of Contemporary Jewish Civilization and directs the Levin-Lieber Program in Jewish Ethics.
+Rabbi David A. Teutsch founded the Center for Jewish Ethics.
+He is professor emeritus at the Reconstructionist Rabbinical College, where he previously served as president.
 He is the author of many books, including Making a Difference: A Guide to Jewish Leadership and Not-for-Profit Management (2009) and Spiritual Community: The Power to Restore Hope, Community and Joy (Jewish Lights, 2005).
 Teutsch also is the editor in chief of the groundbreaking seven-volume Kol Haneshamah prayer book series.